|

 story.
 Any profit they make in their lifetime will be seized by the state

 and go to provide services for victims.
+The producers of Deadly have offered to

 have some of their profits go to charity.
 Jackson dismisses the offer.
+"You have to look at this and try to

 imagine the extraordinary pain that families go through, especially on a